icy/google-group-crawler/README.md

-### Hello, world.

-I'm Google Group crawler.
-I'm written by Anh K. Huynh <kyanh@theslinux.org>.
-I was born and released under the terms of **the MIT license**.
-You see `craw.sh` because Anh made a typo error as he always did.

-As you know Google Group (v1 or v2) doesn't have any direct way to export your group's archive.
-Your data doesn't belong to you!
-Google also doesn't have any good support for their free stuff.
-Use Google at your own risk.

-I'm your saver!
-You are listening to me because you've kicked me with `-h` or `--help` option.
-If I am kicked by `-sh` or `--bash` option, I will give a you bash script to download all *mbox* files of your group.
-For example,
+## Description

+This is `Bash` script to download all public `mbox` files from a Google Group.

+## Usage

+The first run

     export _GROUP="mygroup"       # specify your group
     ./craw.sh -sh                 # first run for testing ./craw.sh -sh > wget.sh       # save your script
     bash wget.sh                  # dowloading mbox files

-In my example, the first run is to download all basic information, included list of topics, list of emails sent to the group.
-This run will print very verbose information, you may not be interested in them.
-Actually, in the very last steps, the game comes: All `wget` commands are printed to your standard output.
-The second run (which is very fast) will capture all commands and save them into the file `wget.sh`, that can be executed via `bash wget.sh`.

-You are almost ready to kick me.
-I just want to say that I am not alone.
-I can't live without some girls; they are: `lynx`, `wget`, `awk`, and `bash`.
-Buy me some, otherwise I quit!
+When you have some new email in your google group, you will need to clean up and remove some temporary files.

+    rm -fv $_GROUP/threads/t.*    # this is a must rm -fv $_GROUP/msgs/m.*       # see also Tips & Tricks

+If you want the script to re-scan the whole archive, try

+    _FORCE="true" ./craw.sh -sh

+or you simply delete all files under `$_GROUP/` directory.

+## Requirements

+`bash`, `lynx`, `wget`, `awk`

-### Tips and Tricks
+## Tips and Tricks

-1. Because Topics is a FIFO, you only need to remove the last file.
+1. Because Topics is a FIFO list, you only need to remove the last file.
-   The script will re-download that one, and may jump to another page.
+   The script will re-download the last item, and if there is a new page, that page will be fetched.

         ls $_GROUP/msgs/m.* \
         | sed -e 's#\.[0-9]\+$##g' \